 Leaks are never a good thing.
-Whether it’s a slow drip under your sink or a pipe that bursts and floods your basement, any leak has the potential to wreak havoc.
+Whether it’s a slow drip under your sink or a pipe that bursts and floods your basement, leaks can wreak havoc on your life.

 But that’s nothing compared to what a leaky revenue funnel can do to your business.